freaad/scripts_and_more/erle/jetson_with_erlebrain.md

 rosrun mavros mavros_node _fcu_url:="udp://:6001@" _gcs_url:="udp://10.0.0.1:9000@10.0.0.2:6000?ids=1,255,252"
 ```
 3. Verify that messages can be propagated between the clients by running `rostopic list` and then `rostopic echo /mavros/state`.
 If everything is setup correctly, the first command should display list of topics, while the second - start producing MAVROS state in the console.
 If you don't see any output from the second command - check your IP addresses and routing again.
 4. Optional: in case you have more than just Jetson (e.g. GCS) that require message exchange, verify that it works.
-For exampple, if GCS is runnin joystick node with topic `/joy` that is subscribed to a client running on Jetson, verify that Jetson can receive messages by running the following on Jetson: `rostopic echo /joy`
+For example, if GCS is running joystick node with topic `/joy` that is subscribed by a client running on Jetson, verify that Jetson can receive messages by running the following on Jetson: `rostopic echo /joy`

 That's it for now.